-is(are) considered experimental, investigational or unproven for ANY other use(s) including the following (this list may not be all inclusive; criteria will be updated as new published data are available):
+Any other use is considered experimental, investigational, or unproven, including the following (this list may not be all inclusive; criteria will be updated as new published data are available):

-Concurrent Use with Other Disease-Modifying Agents Used for Multiple Sclerosis.
+- 1. Clinically Isolated Syndrome.
+Mavenclad is not recommended for use in patients with clinically isolated syndrome due to its safety profile.1 - 2.
+Current Use with Other Disease-Modifying Agents Used for Multiple Sclerosis.
 These agents are not indicated for use in combination (See Appendix for examples).
-Additional data are required to determine if use of diseasemodifying multiple sclerosis agents in combination is safe and provides added efficacy.
-2. Non-Relapsing Forms of Multiple Sclerosis.
-The efficacy of Plegridy has not been established in patients with multiple sclerosis with non-relapsing forms of multiple sclerosis.
+Additional data are required to determine if use of disease-modifying multiple sclerosis agents in combination is safe and provides added efficacy. - 3.
+Non-Relapsing Forms of Multiple Sclerosis.
+The efficacy of Mavenclad has not been established in patients with multiple sclerosis with non-relapsing forms of the disease.
 Note: An example of a non-relapsing form of multiple sclerosis is primary progressive multiple sclerosis.